Create the kitchen of Your dreams with these professional Cabinet painting tips!

 - What are the best tools to use?

 The very first conversation I had upon meeting with Felipe of Emerald City Painting we were on our driveway discussing the various paint projects I had in mind.
-He said, “I always recommend Sherwin-Williams.
+He said, “I always recommend Sherwin-Williams cabinet paint.
 They make the best paints.”
 Wow, that was clear.
-Ok, Felipe, which ones?
-He said, their high-end line is what I use whenever I can.
+Okay, Felipe, which ones?
+He said their high-end line is what he uses whenever he can and the best paint for cabinets.

 I contacted Sherwin-Williams to see if they would sponsor my project.
 Sherwin-Williams didn’t choose me.
 We chose them.
 This is as authentic as it gets.
 All opinions expressed are our true and reliable opinions.